HackYourFuture-CPH/js-projects/projects/memory-game/memory-game.md

 ### `JS2 week2` - Array functions, Arrow function

-You are provided with an array of picture objects, that have at least an ID, a name, and a picture url.
+Start with creating an array of picture objects.
+Even a small one is perfectly enough, but go as big as you want!
+A picture object should ideally have at least an id, a name and a picture url.
+Continue with the format of the picture object you used last week or improve it and refactor!

 - [ ] generate a new array where each card object is added to it twice, but in a random order.
 Think about _doubling_ and _shuffling_ an array when you research how to complete this task.
 - [ ] traverse through the new array of picture objects and display all the cards in a grid.